Cycling Kickstart: How To Begin Your Cycling Adventure

 Overcoming mental barriers

 Cycling can sometimes be mentally challenging, especially when faced with fatigue or difficult conditions.
-Learn strategies to overcome mental barriers, such as visualization techniques, positive -talk, and setting smaller milestones during your ride.
+Learn strategies to overcome mental barriers, such as visualization techniques, positive self-talk, and setting smaller milestones during your ride.

 Dealing with saddle soreness